Changelog

 · Set up a better base framework to enable easier and faster future development…

-What’s new in Nexus Root Toolkit 1.0
+Nexus Root Toolkit 1.0

 Initial Setup, Unlock + Root, Unroot + OEM lock